vfxpro99/mkvfx/Readme.md

 Now type mkvfx, and all will be revealed.

-You should see a message like -
+On OSX you will see a message like -

 ```
  mkvfx knows how to build: